timothymillar/TEFingerprint/docs/method.rst

 1. We expect to find a variable and often large number of clusters for each array of read-tip positions and this number is not known *a priori*
 2. It is reasonable to expect some level of background noise in the data due to issues with sequence alignment
 3. An expected level of cluster density can be inferred from the paired-read insertion size and an estimation of the background noise (i.e. via visualisation)
-4. The method can be adapted to a highly efficient algorithm for sorted univariate data
+4. The method can be adapted to a highly efficient algorithm for sorted univariate data (i.e. an array of read-tip positions)

 An issue with a standard implementation of DBSCAN is it's inflexibility when identifying clusters at differing levels of density.